Table of contents

 Your policy requires that you give LPLC immediate notice of any claim first made against you during the policy period, or any circumstance which might give rise to a claim of which you become aware during the policy period.
 Early notification is encouraged as this enables us to take action, or provide advice and guidance, so as to minimise any loss or damage that might occur.

 If you have had a claim made against you or circumstances have arisen which you think may give rise to a claim in the future, you should telephone us to discuss the matter on 9672 3800.
-Jodie Potts will be pleased to take your call and discuss whether you need to give us formal notification.
+Our Head of Claims, Jodie Potts, will be pleased to take your call and discuss whether you need to give us formal notification.

 Notification must be in writing in order to comply with your obligations under your policy of insurance.
 Notification is not deemed to have occurred until it is received by us in writing.

 If you need to notify us of a claim download and complete our fillable pdf form and forward to us (see details on the form).

 You should include a copy of any relevant documents and correspondence, as well as a summary of the events giving rise to the claim or potential claim, with this form.
 Please confine your notification to statements of fact (not opinion) and do not make any statements that might be interpreted as an admission of liability.